← Back to BlogEducation

 Where preferred stock sits in the capital structure

-When a company raises money, it can borrow through bonds, sell ownership through common stock, or issue preferred stock — a middle path.
-The term "preferred" refers to payment priority.
-If dividends are paid or the company is liquidated, preferred stockholders receive their payment before common stockholders.
-Bondholders, however, still rank above preferred stockholders.
-This places preferred equity firmly in the middle of the capital stack: more protected than common stock, less senior than debt.
+A company raising money has three broad options: borrow through bonds, sell ownership through common stock, or issue preferred stock — the middle path.
+The word "preferred" is about payment priority.
+When dividends are paid, or if the company is wound up, preferred holders get paid before common shareholders; bondholders still rank above them.
+So preferred equity sits in the middle of the stack — better protected than common stock, behind the debt.
+If you want to see that drawn out for a real issuer, I broke down Strategy's seven-layer capital stack separately.

 How preferred stock compares to bonds